Saudi FM in first visit to Iraq since 2003

 He left the same year after Baghdad demanded he be removed following remarks he made to the press about an alleged plot to assassinate him and criticism he voiced of the Hashed al-Shaabi.

-Hashed al-Shaabi (Popular Mobilisation) forces, which have played a key role in the fight against the IS group, are a paramilitary umbrella dominated by Shia militia and seen by Riyadh as a proxy for arch-rival Iran.
+Hashed al-Shaabi (Popular Mobilisation) forces, which have played a key role in the fight against the Islamic State (IS) group, are a paramilitary umbrella dominated by Shia militia and seen by Riyadh as a proxy for arch-rival Iran.

 Jaafari was one of the most vocal critics of Saudi Arabia at the time and issued several strongly-worded statements against the kingdom and Jubeir himself.